Welcome to my Trip Report on EVA Air's Airbus A321 Ride!

 Hong Kong Airport is very convenient for passengers, there is no need to transfer from one terminal to another.
 Just take the shuttle train to gates that are further away from here.

-There are playgrounds for children near the gates.
+There are playing areas for children near the gates

 Checking the gates again, Gate 60 showed up the screen and I made my way there shortly.

-My boarding gate: Prefer this style, you can wonder elsewhere just as long as you keep track of the time.
+My boarding gate: Prefer this style, you can wander elsewhere just as long as you keep track of the time.

 My aircraft has arrived, the A321 certainly looks very smart with its sharklets!